controlecidadao/samantha_ia/README.md

 ### Creating Model Prompt Template (.txt File)

-After downloading the model, you must create a `.txt` file with the same name as the model and save it in the same directory.
+After downloading the model, you must create a `.txt` file with the same name as the model and save it in the **same directory**.

 Example:<br>
 Model file name:&emsp;&emsp;&emsp;&emsp;&nbsp;&nbsp; `WizardLM-2-7B.Q4_K_M.gguf`<br>
 Prompt template file name: `WizardLM-2-7B.Q4_K_M.txt`

+To create an empty `.txt` file, right-click on a blank area within the directory and select the **New** > **Text Document** options.
+Now, right-click on the `.txt` file and rename it with the same name as the model.

 <br><br><br><br>
 Samantha IA works locally and needs an internet connection only to download models.